kopischke/alfred-pushdial/README.md

 # Dial with PushDialer workflow for Alfred 2

-An [Alfred 2 workflow][alfred] making it easy to dial phone number from Contacts, text selected in any OS X application, or the Alfred prompt with [PushDialer][pushdialer].
+An [Alfred 2 workflow][alfred] making it easy to dial phone numbers from Contacts, text selected in any OS X application, or the Alfred prompt with [PushDialer][pushdialer].
 Note you need the [Alfred Powerpack][alfred-powerpack] to enable workflows.

 ![Dial with PushDialer workflow overview](doc/pushdialer-workflow.png)